Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 .. type: text
 -->

-JupyterLab 3.0 is about to be release and provides many improvements to the extension system.
+JupyterLab 3.0 is about to be released and provides many improvements to the extension system.
 Theming is a way to extend JupyterLab and benefits from those improvements.